zs5656/cmaths_simplified/README.md

 # cmaths_simplified

+Note: Rabinmiller and Cryptomath modules are NOT MINE.

 RSA simulation that uses python to encrypt and decrypt simple messages.
 Also includes barebones factorisation and prime generation programs.
 There are two ways to work with this:

 1. EXE install